RogueWizard42/cyber_tron/README.md

-# 🧪 dark_arts_lab
+# 🛡️ cyber_lab

-Welcome to **dark_arts_lab** — my personal hacking(ethical!) and experimentation zone.
+Welcome to cyber_lab — my personal playground for ethical hacking and cybersecurity experimentation.

-This is where I explore offensive and defensive security concepts, test tools, poke at vulnerable machines, and figure things out the hard way.
-Some of it works, some of it breaks, but that's all the fun of it.
+This is where I explore offensive and defensive security concepts, practice with tools like Nmap, John the Ripper, and Metasploit, and work through vulnerable machine labs and network simulations.
+Some projects succeed, some break, and all of them teach me something.

+   - ⚠️ All work is performed in isolated lab environments for educational purposes only.

 ---

 ## 🧱 What's Inside